hannahzafar/FLUXNET-Model-comparison/README.md

 # FLUXNET and Land Model Comparison Analysis

 This repository includes all files used in the analysis of the FLUXNET observations to NASA GMAO land models.
+FLUXNET observations are constrainted to the AmeriFlux FLUXNET networks located in North, Central and South America.
+Data is available for download at: https://ameriflux.lbl.gov/login/?redirect_to=/data/download-data/.
+Users must create an account to access.

 Jupyter-notebooks/ serves as a Sandbox for testing.